Q. I am 60 and retired. I can get insurance from my former employer but it is very expensive. Do I qualify for health insurance under the exchanges?

 For active employees, premium subsidies aren’t available if they have access to an employer-sponsored health plan that offers minimum value and is considered affordable to the employee under the ACA’s guidelines (costs the employee no more than 9.83% of household income for just the employee’s coverage in 2021).
 It doesn’t matter whether active employees are actually enrolled in the plan; they’re ineligible for premium subsidies in the exchange if the plan is available to them.

 But for retirees, the guidelines are more relaxed.
 Retirees who have access to a plan that provides minimum essential coverage can still enroll in a subsidized exchange plan instead, as long as they don’t enroll in their former employer’s plan.
 And if the employer offers a retiree-only HRA instead of extending minimum essential coverage to retirees, retirees can still access exchange subsidies instead, as long as they prospectively waive coverage under the HRA.

 Exchange enrollment rules

 If you lose access to your employer’s minimum essential coverage when you retire, you’re eligible for a special enrollment period in the exchange at that point.
-This is true regardless of whether you’re given the option to switch to a retiree-only health plan offered by your employer.
+This is true regardless of whether you’re given the option to switch to a retiree-only health plan offered by your employer (it’s also true even if you’re offered the opportunity to continue your employer-sponsored coverage with COBRA).
 But if you opt for coverage under the retiree-only plan, you can’t choose to drop it later on and enroll in a plan through the exchange, except during open enrollment or if you experience a qualifying event.

 Talk with your former employer’s HR department, as well as a local navigator, broker, or your state’s exchange, and let them know the specifics of your situation to see what your best option is.